-EDUC 354 Pedagogy of Health, PE and Arts
+EDUC 354 Pedagogy of Health, Human Performance and the Arts

 4 hours.
 Using the basic principles and elements of music and art, students will explore making connections between subjects in the elementary curriculum.
-This course examines and offers opportunities to apply health and physical education methods.
+This course examines and offers opportunities to apply health and human performance methods.
+Prerequisite: Successful admission into the Undergraduate Elementary Education major program.